 Mechnically speaking, Armour prevents a percentage of Physical damage from the Hit, based on how large the Hit is relative to your Armour.
 Other sources of "% additional Physical Damage Reduction when Hit" are then added to the amount computed from Armour, meaning that such effects are effectively much stronger the more Armour you have (and Armour is stronger the more such effects you have).
 This total Physical Damage Reduction caps at 95% of any given hit prevented, including both Armour and other sources.

 Armour is associated with Strength, so nodes affecting it are found in the Strength area of the Passive tree at the lower-left and Armour equipment tends to have red sockets.

-Note that, confusingly, 'Armour' is also Path of Exile's term for non-weapon equipment.
+Note that, confusingly, 'Armour' is also Path of Exile's term for Boots, Gloves, Chest Armour, and Helms.
 Which one we mean is usually clear from context.

 Evasion gives you a chance to avoid Attacks.
 If successful, you will avoid both the damage and other effects of the Attack.
 Evasion does nothing against Spells, and does not reduce the damage of Attacks that do successfully Hit.

 Your chance to Evade an attack depends both on your Evasion and on your attacker's Accuracy.
 The exact formula is complicated, but a rough estimate based on the average Accuracy of monsters of your level can be found on your character panel.

 Evasion is not completely random, and has bad-luck protection built in.
 What this means is that if you have, say, a 60% chance to Evade enemies, you can expect to, on average, take 60% less damage from their attacks over a long period of time.
 However, it is possible to fail to Evade several consecutive hits from a boss if other enemies attack you between their hits, resulting in a potentially fatal spike of damage, so a solid Life pool is still important.